rohittatiya/rohittatiya-openweather/README.md

 ### What is this repository for? ###

-* This is the weatherForecast api repository for gettting the %-Day current weather report.
+* This is the weatherForecast api repository for gettting the 5-Day current weather report.
 * Version
 1. node.js greather than or equal to 8.11.3 LTS Version (In this project use Node v8.12.0)
 2. npm greather than or equal to 5.6.0 (In this project use NPM v6.4.1)